filloax/isaac-lua-api-vscode/README.md

 ## How to use

+First off, the extension won't be active by default even if enabled for convenience (not having to manually disable-enable it in each workspace), but instead it will detect if your workspace matches an Isaac mod (contains a metadata.xml file and lua files), then will ask you for confirmation, once per workspace.
+It also works if metadata.xml etc are in subfolders.
+You can also manually enable or disable the mod with a palette command, even if you initially answered otherwise.

 By default, with the extension global functions like `Game()`, `Vector(x, y)` and `Isaac.xxx` should already be recognized.
 To have it work for callback parameters, you'll need to add `---@param` tags, like so:

 ```Lua